These are important contact center metrics that you have available in Talkdesk online monitoring and reporting:

 Waiting time (WT) is the time a call remains in the queue and ringing until an agent answers it.
 If the customer is sent to the waiting queue multiple times as a result of no answers or transfers, the waiting time for the call will be the total time spent in the waiting queue across all instances.
 Time spent in IVR / Voice Prompts is not considered.
-It also does not include time spent waiting for callback, if callback feature is enabled in your IVR.
+It also includes time spent waiting for callback, if callback feature is enabled in your IVR.

 Talkdesk provides Waiting Time, Maximum Waiting time and Average Waiting time metrics.

 Average Waiting Time (AWT) - a.k.a.
 Average Speed of Answer (ASA)

 Average Waiting Time (AWT) - a.k.a.
 Average Speed of Answer (ASA) is the average time a call remains in the queue until an agent answers it.
 This is sometimes called “Average Delay”, as this is the average wait callers experience.
 The metric is available for the global account, per ring group, and per number.

 Aggregated Waiting Time stats, such as total or average Wait times for a ring group, agent, or phone number, will only include waiting time for calls that were ultimately handled.
 They will not include missed or abandoned calls.